Pivot-RP provides multiple ways of searching for funding opportunities:

 Searching for Funding Opportunities Using Text Search

-Pivot offers both basic and advanced text search.
+Pivot-RP offers both basic and advanced text search.

 - Ensure that the Search by text tab is selected (which it is by default).